FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/To-Dos.md

 - [ ] Bound the playable area.
 	- [ ] Add world
 	- [ ] Add world limits
+		- [ ] Limits only apply to non-player planes.
+Player-controlled planes will only be given a warning saying that you are leaving the combat area.
+The AI planes, if they exceed the world limits, they will be forced to make a sharp U-turn.
 	- [ ] Add world art.
 - [x] Add throttling for enemies if their target is too far away.
 - [ ] Shot criticality